-However, a smaller diver with less strength in the kick will need a less stiff blade.
-That is not to say that this diver couldn’t deal with a stiff blade.
+However, smaller scuba divers with less strength in the kick will need a less stiff blade.
+That is not to say that these scuba divers couldn’t deal with a stiff blade.
 The stiffer blade runs the risk though that it wears a beginner or smaller person out.

 Frequently Asked Questions

 Choosing the right size of scuba fins is a little more complicated than finding a shoe that fits.
 Sizing does depend on the type of fin (open heel or not) and whether you’re wearing booties and what thickness they are.

 Open-heel fins are more forgiving as you can adjust your foot inside the pocket through the heel strap.
 A full-foot fin is practically like a shoe.
 In order to not lose it underwater and not end up with blisters, the fin has to fit perfectly!